robCastro/astro-portfolio/src/pages/project/pocket-api.md

   - backend
 ---

+This is the backend that provides RESTful endpoints that a hybrid app consumes.
+You can read more about the app [here](/project/nested/pocket-front).

 In my country there is this expression "tarjetazo", which refers to using your card in an emotional expense without really thinking about what you're buying.
 And I honestly have been doing too much tarjetazos recently LOL.

 So I decided to make an app where I could record all my expenses and have an expending plan for every month.
-This is the backend API for that app.

 It's made with Django and Django Rest Framework.
 Django provides a nice admin panel to manage all my models, and Django Rest Framework provides the REST API support that the mobile app consumes.